 - Can ruin your song if not done correctly

-Since Mastering is such an intricate process, it does take true professionals to understand what goes into it.
-As an audio engineer, I am not at the mastering level, however after speaking to various mastering engineers, I can give basic details as to what goes into the process.
+As an audio engineer, I am not at the mastering level.
+However, after speaking to various mastering engineers, I can give basic details as to what goes into the process.
 One of the first steps in mastering is checking the EQ balance of the entire track.
-Being able to hear the frequencies across a song after mixing takes extreme attention to detail taking years to develop.
+Being able to hear the frequencies across a song after mixing takes extreme attention to detail and years of ear training.
 Next, is being able to effectively control the LUFs.

-While many of you are going to be asking what LUFs are, the simple definition is a measurement of loudness.
-LUFs are a measurement of how loud a song is overall but, songs must be optimized to hit certain LUFs for them to be played on Spotify, Apple Music, and other streaming services.
-Mastering Engineers specialize in this process to ensure your song will have little to no change in sound when uploading to Spotify or Apple Music.
+Simply put, LUFs are a measurement of loudness.
+While LUFs are a measurement of how loud a song is overall, songs must be optimized to hit certain LUFs for them to be played on Spotify, Apple Music, and other streaming services.
+Mastering engineers specialize in making sure your song meets these standards, thus allowing little to no change in sound quality when your music is uploaded to Spotify or Apple Music.